ResearchComputing/Documentation/Job-Tools.md

 %[.][size_of_field](information_variable)
 ```

-where `[.]` tells whether or not this field should be right justified, `[size_of_field]` is the minimum size of space the field (If nothing is specified then defaults to space needed), and `(information_variable)` is the data we want the field to actually carry.
+where `[.]` tells whether or not this field should be right justified, `[size_of_field]` is the minimum size of space the field (If nothing is specified then defaults to space needed), and `(information_variable)` is the data we want the field to actually hold.
 Because the list of information variables available for this flag is very large, we’ll just be going over a couple of these options.

 Format code | Description
 ---|-----------------------------